This article may contain compensated links. Learn more in our disclaimer.

 Traveling to Goa, India

-Flying to Goa.
 There is international airport in Goa.
 And there are direct flights to Goa from several cities in India, United Arab Emirates (Dubai, Sharjah), Qatar, Kuwait, Malaysia, Oman.
-Search for the cheapest flights on skyscanner.com.
+Search for the cheapest flights on momondo.com.

 It is possible to get to and from Goa International airport by local bus.
 Although, they don’t stop right at the airport, it’s not a problem to catch one once you get out of the airport territory and you are standing by the main road.
 Since most of them them will stop wherever there will be a passenger waiting, there is no need to search for a bus stop.
 In India they are driving on the left side of the road.
-Choose the right side, when waiting for bus!
+Be sure to stand on the right side, when waiting for the bus!

 Why to take local bus not taxi or tuk-tuk?
 It’s about 10x times cheaper.
 Not recommended option if you have heavy luggage and/or it’s one of your first trips to Asia.
+Not because it would be dangerous.
 It just might be very stressful then.

 Read more about local buses and where you can get using them!